 Rebecca has a Bachelor’s degree in English and a Master’s degree in Creative Arts Education, and has been working for the University of Oxford since 2014.

-Her role in Oxplore involves supporting the Widening Access and Participation Coordinators, and assisting with Oxplore’s development and content.
+As Widening Access and Participation Assistant, her role involves supporting the Coordinators, and assisting with Oxplore’s development and content.